+Years Ended

-Year Ended December 31, 2017
+December 31,

+2017 2018

 Numerator:

-Net loss \$ 4,282
+Net loss \$ (4,282) \$ (16,521)

 Denominator:

-Weighted-average common stock outstanding 97,858
+Weighted-average common stock outstanding 97,858 99,244

-Net loss per share, basic and diluted \$ (43.76)
+Net loss per share, basic and diluted \$ (43.76) \$ (166.47)

 The Company's potential dilutive securities, which include Preferred Stock, stock options and warrants, have been excluded from the computation of diluted net loss per share as the effect would be to reduce the net loss per share.
 Therefore, the weighted-average number of common shares outstanding used to calculate both basic and diluted net loss per share attributable to common stockholders is the same.
-The Company excluded the following potential common shares, presented based on amounts outstanding at December 31, 2017, from the computation of diluted net loss per share attributable to common stockholders because including them would have had an anti-dilutive effect:
+The Company excluded the following potential common shares, presented based on amounts outstanding at December 31, 2017 and 2018, from the computation of diluted net loss per share attributable to common stockholders because including them would have had an anti-dilutive effect:

-As of

-December 31, 2017
+Decem December 31,

+2017 2018

-Preferred Stock 56,000
+Preferred Stock 56,000 128,434

-Options to purchase common stock 4,750
+Options to purchase common stock 4,750 21,774

-Warrants to purchase common stock 5,600
+Warrants to purchase common stock 5,600 8,299